-- Cool the gas in a cold spot to be able to repeat the Stirling cycle.
+- Cool the gas in a cold source to be able to repeat the Stirling cycle.

-What Is the Remorse of a Stirling Engine?
+What Is the Efficiency of a Stirling Engine?

-The efficiency of the process is highly restricted by the efficiency of the Carnot cycle, which depends on the temperature difference between the hot zone and the cold zone.
-In any case, the Stirling engine is the only one capable of approaching the theoretical maximum performance known as Carnot performance.
+The efficiency of the process is highly constrained by the efficiency of the Carnot cycle, which depends on the temperature difference between the hot zone and the cold zone.
+In any case, the Stirling engine is the only one capable of approaching the theoretical maximum efficiency known as the Carnot efficiency.

-In thermodynamics, the Carnot cycle or the Carnot process is an ideal circular process.
+In thermodynamics, the Carnot cycle or Carnot process is an ideal circular process.
 This cycle consists of two adiabatic processes and two isothermal processes.
-In the Carnot process, the thermodynamic system performs mechanical work by exchanging heat with two heat tanks.
-The two heat deposits have constant but different temperatures.
+In the Carnot process, the thermodynamic system performs mechanical work by exchanging heat with two heat reservoirs.
+The two heat reservoirs have constant but different temperatures.

-In Carnot cycles there are two sources of heat:
+In the Carnot cycles there are two sources of heat:

-- The heater, which tank with higher temperature
+- The heater, which is a tank with a higher temperature

 - The refrigerator, which is a tank with a lower temperature.

-What Is the Difference Between the Stirling Engine and the Steam Engine?
+What Is the Difference Between Stirling Engine and Steam Engine?

-The Stirling engine is characterized by its high efficiency compared to steam engines, quieter operation, and greater ease of using different heat sources.
+The Stirling engine is characterized by its high efficiency compared to steam engines, quieter operation, and easier use of different heat sources.

-This compatibility with alternative and renewable energy sources has become increasingly important as the cost of conventional fossil fuels has risen, and social sensitivity to climate change.
-The Stirling engine is currently of interest as the core of microcombine units for heat and energy, that is to say cogeneration, in which it is safer and more efficient than steam energy.
+This compatibility with alternative and renewable energy sources has become increasingly important as the cost of conventional fossil fuels and social sensitivity to climate change have risen.
+The Stirling engine is currently of interest as the core of micro-combined heat and power units, ie cogeneration, where it is safer and more efficient than steam power.

-This technology is considered to be of great application for regions where there are a large number of dispersed settlers, which would be very expensive to reach with an electrical network.
+This technology is considered to be of great application for regions where there are a large number of dispersed inhabitants, which would be very expensive to reach with an electrical network.

-It is expected that manufacturers of Stirling engines will build small units of the same type on a large scale, (with a solar disk), such as with the capacity to produce around 200 to 400 kWh per month (equipment of approximately 1 to 2 kW of power) ; especially for countries located between the tropics, because in these areas the amount of solar radiation is large throughout the year and in turn is the region where there is the most dispersed population.
+It is to be expected that the manufacturers of Stirling engines will build small units of the same type on a large scale, (with a solar disk) such as, for example, with the capacity to produce about 200 to 400 kWh per month (equipment of approximately 1 to 2 kW of power). ; especially for countries located between the tropics, because in these areas the amount of solar radiation is great throughout the year and in turn is the region where there is more dispersed population.